Levintsky/ML-tutorial/DL/Efficient-Inference.md

 		- 6. Change V2 final layers;\
 			<img src="/AutoML-Meta/images/mobile/m-v3-1.png" alt="drawing" width="400"/>
 - MNas:
-	- **MnasNet**: Mingxing Tan, Bo Chen, Ruoming Pang, Vijay Vasudevan, Mark Sandler, Andrew Howard, Quoc V. Le.
-MnasNet: Platform-Aware Neural Architecture Search for Mobile.
+	- **MnasNet**: M Tan, et. al. MnasNet: Platform-Aware Neural Architecture Search for Mobile.
 2019
 		- Built upon the MobileNetV2 structure by introducing lightweight attention modules based on squeeze and excitation into the bottleneck structure
 		- Steps:
 			- Generate a set of new proposals with at least delta reduction in latency compared to the previous step;